ddimaria/wmcp/README.md

 [Read Notes](wmcp-361/README.md)

-## WMCP362: Introduction to Goal-Based Planning
+## WMCP362: Strategic Wealth Management

 This course is the third of three in the Wealth Management Certified Professional (WMCP) program.
-The goal of this course is to evaluate the role of taxes on portfolio and wealth management decisions.
+The goal of this course is to learn about tax planning, retirement accounts, asset management, education funding, estate planning, and business strategies.
+Students will learn to provide comprehensive wealth management across their clients' life stages.

 [Read Notes](wmcp-362/README.md)